rpidanny/darwin/docs/faq.md

 **When to Use:**

 - Best suited for documents where the content is cohesive and focused, minimizing the risk of getting sidetracked.

+These methods enable Darwin to efficiently summarize large documents within the token constraints imposed by LLMs.
+However, the choice between `refine` and `map_reduce` depends on the nature of the document content and the desired focus of the summary.